mstenta/puppet-solr-drupal/README.md

 The code is well commented, and should give you a clear idea about how this module configures solr.
 Please read those for more information.

-## TODO

- * Support other platforms
- * Provide a proper test suite

-##License

-MIT.
-Please see the LICENSE file for more information.

-## Contact

-Contributions, especially making this multiplatform are most welcome.
-Write to me at vkanakala AT gmail D0T com.

-## Support

-Please log tickets and issues in the issues page (https://github.com/vamsee/puppet-solr/issues)